 - “Whole patient” support — Beyond advanced clinical expertise, the hospital must be able to demonstrate a comprehensive commitment to social, educational, nutritional and emotional support programs designed to treat the “whole person.”
 These programs may include patient and family support groups, social worker access, pain management service and mental health support.

-Dr. Sam Pappas, the Medical Center’s chief of surgical oncology, echoed the importance of a multidisciplinary approach needed to combat pancreatic cancer.
+Sam Pappas, MD, the Medical Center’s chief of surgical oncology, echoed the importance of a multidisciplinary approach needed to combat pancreatic cancer.
 “Every case of pancreatic cancer is unique, and each patient needs a therapy precisely designed for them,” he said.
 “While surgery is typically the best option for long term survival, Rush surgeons work closely with medical oncologists and radiation oncologists to determine very specific sequences and doses of chemotherapy, radiation and immunotherapies that we believe will work best for them.”

-Dr. Ajaypal Singh, the Medical Center’s director of advanced endoscopy, adds that rapidly developing minimally invasive technologies are an important component of cancer care at Rush.
+Ajaypal Singh, MD, the Medical Center’s director of advanced endoscopy, adds that rapidly developing minimally invasive technologies are an important component of cancer care at Rush.
 “An endosonographer’s ability to diagnose early cancer, and achieve biliary drainage is evolving rapidly,” Singh said.

 “But more importantly, we are usually the first providers to tell the patients and their families about the diagnosis of cancer.
 Knowing that we have a very strong and dedicated multi-disciplinary team to take care of these patients going forward makes our job easier while discussing the life altering diagnosis with patients and their families.
 This NPF designation is a testament to Rush investing in the tools, technologies and people that are saving lives at Rush today and leading innovation that will be replicated nationally.”